OdysseasPapakyriakou/BScThesisAnalysis/README.txt

 	- BayesFactorWilcoxon.py
   		--> these 3 files are used to run the analysis:
 		    a Bayesian Mann Whitney U test
-      		    (which is also referred to as the Wilcoxon rank-sum test)

 The demographic data and the volume data are in the inputData folder in excel files.